LennartFr/blockchain-workshop-2018/README.md

 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">
 <p>

-# How did it all start?
+# How did it all start with Blockchain?

 October 2008 It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) which addressed a key problem in electronic commerce: